rayyue300/Queued-USART-Transmission/README.md

 sendString("abc");
 ```
 # Principle
 When we use polling method, the program waits until UDR0 is empty and sends a character then.
 The processor cannot do other things while waiting.
-The use of interrupt reduce the occupation of processor.<br>
+The use of interrupt reduce the occupation of processor.<br><br>
 UDRE interrupt is used.
 The interrupt is triggered once UDR0 is empty.
 When UDR0 is empty, a character can be sent.
 Therefore, we can make use of this interrupt to send characters one by one in every execution of the interrupt.<br>
 Sometimes lots of characters are going to be sent.
 However, the processor can send a single character at the same time only.
-A queue is required to make sure all characters can be sent successfully.<br>
+A queue is required to make sure all characters can be sent successfully.<br><br>
 First-In-First-Out(FIFO) queue is used in this project.
 When some characters are going to be sent, they are put at the end of the queue.
-When UDR0 is empty for transmission, the first character of the queue is sent.<br>
+When UDR0 is empty for transmission, the first character of the queue is sent.<br><br>
 Unless you have a paragraph of characters to send at the same time, this program should be able to transmit strings or chars and minimize the effect on the main program flow.